Treeniks/bachelor-thesis-isabelle-vscode/content/06_main_client.typ

 Additionally, many options are annotated with a tag, thus creating grouping of similar options.
 For example, the `content` tag includes options such as `names_long`, `names_short` and `names_unique` which affect how names are printed within output and state panels.

-If a user tries to use #vscode, chances are they are already familiar with VSCode, but potentially not very familiar with Isabelle.
+If a user tries to use Isabelle/VSCode, chances are they are already familiar with VSCode, but potentially not very familiar with Isabelle.
 The goal was to have the relevant options available in VSCode's settings as well, to allow a similar user experience to jEdit.
 The ideal would be, if the settings in VSCode were kept in-sync with the user's prefernces, to have the same user experience as one would with jEdit.
 However, this was deemed unpractical and thus we chose an overwriting system instead.

 The actual settings passed to Isabelle are then as follows, in order of priority:
 1. CLI Arguments